 Most activities take place in Amsterdam city centre.
 The easiest way to get there is to travel to Amsterdam Central Station.
 For the Canal Parade on Saturday, August 1st, you can also travel to Amsterdam Amstel Station and walk to Theater Carré.
 There you will have plenty of space to view the parade.

-For an up-to-date travel advice as early as 10 days before your trip please visit the NS journey planner.
+For up-to-date travel advice please visit the NS website.
 We expect many visitors during the Canal Parade so we advise you to be there early.

 During the Canal Parade on Saturday, August 3rd certain parts of the city centre will be closed for traffic.
 The entire Prinsengracht is car-free and parking on the Prinsengracht is forbidden from Saturday morning 1 a.m. until Saturday midnight.
 Because of this there will be very little space left in the parking garages nearby.

 We do not advise travelling to the city by car for the Canal Parade, however, should you want to come to the city by car we strongly advise you to reserve a parking space in advance.
 You can reserve a parking space in one of the secured parking garages of Q-Park in the centre.
 There are also Q-park parking garages on the outskirts of the city from where it is easy to travel to the city centre by public transport.

 You can also park your car at the end of one of the tramlines.
 The tram will take you directly into the city centre.
 Usually, parking on the street in these neighbourhoods is free.